jax0246/Mech-105-Algorithms/README.md

 # MECH 105 ALGORITHEMS

-FALSE POSITION (CALCULATE X INTERCEPT OF A FUNCTION) Find the zero
+FALSE POSITION (CALCULATE X INTERCEPT OF A FUNCTION)

+* Find the zero

-MATRIX LU FACTORIZATION (UPPER AND LOWER DIAGONAL MATRACIES OF A SQUARE MATRIX) matrix multiplication/diagonalization
+MATRIX LU FACTORIZATION (UPPER AND LOWER DIAGONAL MATRACIES OF A SQUARE MATRIX)

+* matrix multiplication/diagonalization

-SIMPSONS ONE THIRD (INTERGRAL ESTIMATION USING SIMPSONS RULE) area under a curve
+SIMPSONS ONE THIRD (INTERGRAL ESTIMATION USING SIMPSONS RULE)

+* Area under a curve